matos-hayrapetyan/gallery-images/readme.txt

 *  In order to add a name to your image and see it in the lightbox, add attribute title=” X” in <a> tag of image code, where X is the name, set “show the title” from Lightbox Options.

-= I have already purchased Image Gallery Multi-Site version, how do I upgrade it to the Developer version, without buying again? =
+= I have already purchased Multi-Site version, how do I upgrade it to the Developer version, without buying again? =

 *  If you have any pro version and want to upgrade, you do not need to buy Image Gallery once again, you only need to pay the difference for the price.
-For having your desired version of the gallery plugin, simply contact via this email: info@huge-it.com or write our online chat and we will help you to pay the difference and get the gallery plugin.
+For having your desired version of the plugin, simply contact via this email: info@huge-it.com or write our online chat and we will help you to pay the difference and get the gallery plugin.

 = I have bought the commercial license, installed the file but the plugin seems to be still free version, what to do? =

 After installation of the pro version, all your changes will be saved in General Options.
-If you still see "free version" notification after the installation of the pro version of gallery plugin, in this case:
+If you still see "free version" notification after the installation of the pro version of plugin, in this case:

 * 1) Try to clean your cache files if this will not help.
 * 2) Delete, and install the plugin again.

-= What can I do, if I have multi sites image gallery, and the plugin works only on one site but does not work on the other sites? =
+= What can I do, if I have multi sites version, and the plugin works only on one site but does not work on the other sites? =

 If you installed the multi-site (have a number of sites) version of the Image Gallery plugin in the main page and it does not work on other pages, in this case, you should do the following steps: